Dynamical Boson Stars: Varieties of boson stars

 so that for $k>0$ the field vanishes near the axis.
 Note that $h_k$ is some arbitrary function different for different values of $k$ but no sum over $k$ is implied in Eq.~(\ref{regularity_condition}).
 This implies that the rotating star solutions have toroidal level surfaces instead of spheroidal ones as in the spherically symmetric case $k=0$.
 In this case the metric coefficients are simplified, namely $g=1$, $\Omega=0$ and $f=f(r)$, $l=l(r)$.

-The entire family of solutions for $k=1$ and part of $k=2$ was computed using the self-consistent field method~\cite{1997PhRvD..56..762Y}, obtaining a maximum mass $M_{\rm max}=1.31 M^2_{\rm Planck}/m$.
-Both families were completely computed in \cite{2005PhDT.........2L} using faster multigrid methods, although there were significant discrepancies in the maximum mass which indicates a problem with the regularity condition on the z-axis.
+The entire family of solutions for $k=1$ and part of $k=2$ was computed using the self-consistent field method \citep{1997PhRvD..56..762Y}, obtaining a maximum mass $M_{\max}=1.31\,M^2_{\mathrm{Planck}}/m$.
+Both families were completely computed in \cite{2005PhDT.........2L} using faster multigrid methods, although there were significant discrepancies in the maximum mass, which indicates a problem with the regularity condition on the \textit{z}-axis.
 The mass $M$ and angular momentum $J$ for stationary asymptotically flat spacetimes can be obtained from their respective Komar expressions.
 They can be read off from the asymptotic expansion of the metric functions $f$ and $\Omega$

-Alternatively, using the Tolman expressions for the angular momentum and the Noether charge relation in Eq.~\ref{Noether_charge}, one obtains an important quantization relation for the angular momentum~\cite{1997PhRvD..56..762Y}
+Alternatively, using the Tolman expressions for the angular momentum and the Noether charge relation in Eq.~(\ref{Noether_charge}), one obtains an important quantization relation for the angular momentum \citep{1997PhRvD..56..762Y}

 for integer values of $k$.
-This remarkable quantization condition for this classical solution also plays a role in the work of~\cite{Dias:2011at} discussed in Section~\ref{sec:other}.
-Figure~\ref{fig:rotating} shows the scalar field for two different rotating BSs.
+The quantization of angular momentum here contrasts with the slowly-rotating Newtonian solutions in \cite{Kling:2020xjj} which, as noted above, connect continuously with the nonrotating solutions.
+This remarkable quantization condition for this classical solution also plays a role in the work of \cite{Dias:2011at} discussed in Sect.~\ref{sec:other}.
+Also, \cite{Smolic:2015txa} discusses the quantization condition of rotating BSs in the context of symmetry.
+Fig.~\ref{fig:rotating} shows the scalar field for two different rotating BSs.
+Spinning BS solutions with a quartic self-interacting potential have been found too, as well as their Kerr BH limit \citep{Herdeiro:2016gxs}.